1971 Atlantic hurricane season: Tropical Storm Doria

-Tropical Storm Doria, the costliest storm of the season, developed from a tropical wave on August 20 to the east of the Lesser Antilles, and after five days without development attained tropical storm status to the east of Florida.
-Doria turned to the north, and reached peak winds of 65 mph (105 km/h) as it was making landfall near Morehead City, North Carolina.
-It turned to the northeast, and moved through the Mid-Atlantic and New England as a tropical storm before becoming an extratropical storm over Maine on August 29.
+Tropical Storm Doria, the costliest storm of the season, developed from a tropical wave on August 23 to the east of the Lesser Antilles, and after about three days without development attained tropical storm status to the east of the Abaco Islands in the Bahamas.
+Doria turned to the north, and reached peak winds of 70 mph (110 km/h) as it was making landfall near Morehead City, North Carolina.
+It turned to the northeast hugging the coast and holding its intensity as it passed the North Carolina and Virginia coasts (although it may have briefly become a hurricane - the data was inconclusive), and moved through the Mid-Atlantic and New England as a tropical storm before becoming an extratropical storm over Maine on August 28.

 In North Carolina, Doria produced moderate rainfall, resulting in localized flooding and damage.
 The storm spawned a tornado near Norfolk, Virginia, damaging twelve houses and downing hundreds of trees.
 Tropical Storm Doria dropped heavy precipitation in New Jersey, peaking at 10.29 in (261 mm) in Little Falls.
 The rainfall led to record-breaking river levels and flooding in several houses, resulting in damage to dozens of houses across the state.
 Moderate damage and rainfall continued along its path into New England and southeastern Canada.
-In all, Tropical Storm Doria caused seven deaths and $147.6 million (1971 USD$, USD).
+In all, Tropical Storm Doria caused seven deaths and $147.6 million (1971 USD, USD).

 Hurricane Fern

 Hurricane Fern was the first of four tropical systems to develop in association with an extended surface trough across the Gulf of Mexico into the open Atlantic, along with Ginger, Heidi, and a strong tropical depression.
 Fern developed on September 3 in the central Gulf of Mexico.
-It moved over southern Louisiana the next day, but due to increased ridging to the north the depression moved southwestward back over water.
-On September 7, the depression intensified into Tropical Storm Fern; it is rare for a tropical depression to move over land in the continental United States (excluding Florida) and later attain tropical storm status.
-Fern later turned to the northwest, intensifying into a hurricane on September 8.
-It quickly reached peak winds of 90 mph, but later weakened as it curved to the southwest, moving ashore on September 10 between Freeport and Matagorda, Texas as a tropical storm.
+It moved very close to southern Louisiana the next day, but due to increased ridging to the north the depression moved southwestward and remained over water.
+On September 7, the depression intensified into Tropical Storm Fern.
+Fern later turned to the northwest, intensifying into a hurricane on September 10.
+It quickly reached peak winds of 85 mph, moving ashore early on September 11 between Freeport and Matagorda, Texas as a tropical storm.
 Fern dissipated on September 13 over northeastern Mexico.

 The precursor of Fern dropped rainfall up to 5 in of rainfall across South Florida, while totals of up to 10 in were reported in southeastern Louisiana where it made its first landfall.
 As it struck Texas, Fern produced strong winds up to 86 mph, along with 5 to 6 ft storm tides and heavy rainfall; the highest precipitation total was 26.0 in in Beeville.
 The heavy rainfall caused severe flash flooding that isolated numerous small towns in the southeastern portion of the state, damaging 7,500 buildings.
-In all, Fern left two indirect deaths and moderate damage totaling $30.2 million (1971 USD$, USD).
+In all, Fern left two indirect deaths and moderate damage totaling $30.2 million (1971 USD, USD).